-We now want to check that this functor ``preserves'' quasi-coherent, almost coherent objects.
-That is necessarily even to formulate the GAGA statement.
+We now want to check that this functor preserves quasi-coherent, almost coherent objects.
+This verification will be necessary even to formulate the GAGA statement.

-\begin{lemma} Let $R$ be a ring as in the Setup~\ref{set-up3}, $A$ a topologically finitely presented $R$-algebra, and $X$ a finitely presented $A$-scheme.
+\begin{lemma} Let $R$ be a ring as in Setup~\ref{set-up3}, $A$ a topologically finitely presented $R$-algebra, and $X$ a finitely presented $A$-scheme.
 Then the morphism $c$ is flat, and the funtor $c^*\colon \mathbf{Mod}_{X} \to \mathbf{Mod}_{\X}$ sends (quasi-coherent and) almost coherent sheaves to (adically quasi-coherent and) almost coherent sheaves.
 In particular, it induces functors

-for any $*\in \{\text{`` ''}, +, -, b\}$. \end{lemma} \begin{proof} The flatness assertion is just \cite[Proposition I.1.4.7 (2)]{FujKato}.
+for any $*\in \{\text{`` ''}, +, -, b\}$. \end{lemma} \begin{proof} The flatness assertion follows from \cite[Proposition I.1.4.7 (2)]{FujKato}.
 Flatness of $c$ implies that it suffices to show that $c^*(\rm{G})$ is adically quasi-coherent, almost coherent $\O_\X$-module for a quasi-coherent, almost coherent $\O_X$-module $\rm{G}$.
 This claim is Zariski-local on $X$.
 Thus we can assume that $X=\Spec A$ is affine, so $\rm{G}\simeq \widetilde{M}$ for some almost finitely presented $A$-module $M$.
 This case is done in Lemma~\ref{completion-affine}. \end{proof}

-\begin{thm} Let $R$ be a ring as in the Setup~\ref{set-up3}, $A$ a topologically finitely presented $R$-algebra, and $X$ a finitely presented, proper $A$-scheme.
+\begin{thm} Let $R$ be a ring as in Setup~\ref{set-up3}, $A$ a topologically finitely presented $R$-algebra, and $X$ a finitely presented, proper $A$-scheme.
 Then the functor

-induces an equivalence of categories for $*\in \{\text{`` ''}, +, -, b\}$. \\ \end{thm}
+induces an equivalence of categories for $*\in \{\text{`` ''}, +, -, b\}$. \end{thm}

 \begin{cor} Let $R$, $A$ and $X$ be as in Theorem~\ref{GAGA}.
 Then the functor

 induces an equivalence of categories for $*\in \{\text{`` ''}, +, -, b\}$. \end{cor}

 \begin{cor} Let $R$, $A$, and $X$ be as in Theorem~\ref{GAGA}, and let $K\in \bf{D}_{qc, acoh}(X)$.
 Then the natural map